sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

 We start a group for the note and its caller.
 We collect any `after` hook for the note.
 Was there some space before the note, then flag the need later.
-Then we reset the paragrph style within the note group for the note text itself.
+Then we reset the paragraph style within the note group for the note text itself.
 (1)

 The core of note handling is a call to `\m@kenote`.
 The parameters to that macro are themselves token sequences.
 Notice that the sequences are not expanded until